 It sounds like it's an immigration problem.

-It sounds like the French have totally goofed up in their in their predictions of what would happen to uh people who immigrate to France.
+It sounds like the French have totally goofed up in their predictions of what would happen to people who immigrate to France.

 They're not interested in becoming Frenchmen.

-They want to take over their own neighborhoods, set up their own religion, set up their own lifestyles, their own behaviors, and they want to run them politically.
+They want to take over their own neighborhood, set up their own religion, set up their own lifestyles, their own behaviors, and they want to run them politically.

-And still there are French who say, well, let's let's start Andalusia, side by side, living together in a new synthesis.
+And still there are French who say, well, let's start Andalusia side by side, living together in a new synthesis.

-And it's uh the story is replete with sheiks, emirs, imams, if you will, uh instructing these young kids, these young, and and the story goes out it's just economics.
+And this story is replete with sheiks, emirs, imams, if you will, instructing these young kids, these young, and the story goes out, it's just economics.

 Funny, isn't that what we heard after 9-11 happened?

-It's just because of oppressed peoples around the world fighting for their share of the world's resources that we happen to be speaking.
+It's just because of oppressed peoples around the world fighting for their share of the world's resources that we happen to be stealing.

 A quick timeout.